Terrible news this morning as WFTV is reporting a man has died in an industrial…

 There are a lot of positives about visiting Walt Disney World in October.
 The weather is pretty good, much better than the Summer, and that is a big factor.
 Crowds are not the greatest in October, but they also aren’t the worst, and if that plays into your decision, you are better off in October than going during the holiday season.

-Events are a big draw, so if going to Mickey’s Not So Scary Halloween Party or the EPCOT Food and Wine Festival is important to you, October is a great month to do those.
+Events are a big draw, so if going to Mickey’s Not So Scary Halloween Party, the EPCOT Food and Wine Festival or the 50th Anniversary is important to you, October is a great month to do those.

 Visit Disney World in October If…